Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 ### How turns work - Action + movement + bonus action
 - Each turn in combat is roughly 10 seconds, equal to 1 CT.
 - The battle is split up into turns according to Agility rolls, meaning the person who rolled the highest agility goes first, and his turn lasts 1 CT.
-- Each CT, a character can do two things: move, according to their Movespeed (Meters/CT) and attack.
+- Each CT, a character can do three things:
+	- Move, according to their Movespeed (Meters/CT)
+	- Attack/take another action
+	- Take a bonus action
 - Instead of attacking, Characters can take other actions, such as using a Boon, doing some action in the world (Trying to knock over a small statue takes 1 CT).
 - Some actions take no time at all and they are defined as Instant Actions.
 - These include scoping the battlefield (Intuition Roll) or using Boons with Cast Time Instant.